Le Ciel

 A true labour of love, Le Ciel is a plucky little bakery that brings tastes and techniques from around the world right to the heart of Wellington’s Tory Street.
 The brainchild of renowned baker Shuchi Bhardwaj, it’s a spot that’s as playful as it is elegant, where decadent buttery treats are served with a side of sass.

-And speaking of food - Le Ciel has quickly amassed a loyal following of Wellingtonian carb lovers, and it’s easy to see why.
-Le Ciel’s croissants - flaky, buttery, and made with obsessive care - are its “crown jewels”, Shuchi says.
-Other fan favourites include the pistachio croissant, chai-spiced croissant French toast, matcha pistachio brownie, and the house speciality - raspberry & cacao raw cashew cheesecake.
+And speaking of food, Le Ciel has quickly amassed a loyal following of Wellingtonian carb lovers, and it’s easy to see why.
+Le Ciel’s croissants which are flaky, buttery and made with obsessive care, are its “crown jewels”, Shuchi says.
+Other fan favourites include the pistachio croissant, chai-spiced croissant French toast, matcha pistachio brownie, and the house speciality, raspberry & cacao raw cashew cheesecake.
 Don’t miss the rotating lineup of seasonal pies and sandwiches, and with gluten-free, dairy-free, and refined sugar-free options available, there’s something for every patisserie aficionado.

 Words by John Son & Photography by Anna Briggs